keithrbennett/rexe/README.md

 https://github.com/thisredone/rb.
 I started using `rb` and thought of lots of other features I would like to have, so I started working on `rexe`.

+[^2]: Making this truly OS-portable is a lot more complex than it looks on the surface.
+On Linux, `xdg-open` may not be installed by default.
+Also, Windows Subsystem for Linux (WSL) out of the box is not able to launch graphical applications.

-[^2]: Here is a start at a method that opens a resource portably across operating systems:
+Here is a _start_ at a method that opens a resource portably across operating systems:

 ```ruby
   def open_resource(resource_identifier)
     command = case (`uname`.chomp)